 As the virtual word increasingly encroaches on the physical world, this year’s edition of Circular Cultures explores what a return to materials and their properties means for circular design and its future.
 What do we know about materials and the creative practices they give rise to?
 How does the digital transformation of life affect our relationship with them, their value chains, their use and conceptual framework?

-The programme focuses on circular design and materials through two distinct perspectives: material knowledge management and material waste management.
-Speakers from the UK, Greece and Europe will look at the inherent wisdom of materials and examine how it can be utilised to transform our relationship with waste materials.
+The programme focuses on circular design and materials through two distinct perspectives: material wisdom and material waste.
+On day one, speakers from the UK, Greece and Europe will look at the inherent wisdom of materials and examine how it can be utilised to transform our relationship with waste materials.
 On the second day, workshops and masterclasses aimed at designers, artists and professionals from the creative industries will showcase innovative practices in circular materials.

 Confirmed speakers include:

 - Jolyon Bexon, Head of Retail at RÆBURN

 - Professor Marcos Cruz, Professor of Innovative Environments at The Bartlett School of Architecture, University College London

 - Dr Brenda Parker, Associate Professor in Sustainable Bioprocess Design at the Department of Biochemical Engineering, University College London

 - Shneel Malik, Architect and Biodesign Researcher, PhD Candidate and Design Tutor at Bio-ID Lab

 - Areti Markopoulou, Academic Director at the Institute for Advanced Architecture of Catalonia (IAAC) in Barcelona